diksham1/Sys-Design/sys.md

 - Consistency - input data, all users can read at same time.
 All read the same data
 - Load Balancing - all load cannot be put on one server.
 Server will crash.
 Load need to be balanced
 - caching - cache something to retrieve it faster
 	---e.g scale expections - how many tweets, how many users, number of tweet views etc
 	--- ratio of reading/writing e.g 80/20 --more servers needed for reading
 	--- how much storage needed - number of users having photos and videos --we will need more servers for that.
---- network bandwidth - tcp or udp
+	--- network bandwidth - tcp or udp, where to place servers
+	--- all data should not be stored in one server
+	--- do you want to keep your own servers or rent something like aws etc?

+**Defining Data Model**
+- Data Model: What data base, sql, noSql, Cassandra etc?
+- Some example entities : User, Tweet, UserFollow, Favorite Tweets etc

+**Create a high level design**
+- Just like ER Diagram
+- We have different kind of data, more servers needed
+- Efficient database needed, distributed file system needed

+**Step: Detailed Design **
+- dig deeper about some components
+- ask interviewer where to dig deeper
+- feedback will guide you, both you and interviewer should be on same track
+- provide different approaches - provide pros and cons

+Let's say servers in us, india, phillipines etc. Let's keep one copy only.
+Is it fine?

+No, if one server crashes, we loose data.
+What to do now?

+The answer is replicas.
+Same data can be stored in multiple servers.
+The master server will point to the other servers.

+Latency - Lag when you request something and get a response

+**Last Step: Identifying and Resolving BottleNecks**

+- never is a design perfect
+- CAP theorem - Consisteny, Availability and Parition Tolerance, no more than two out of three can be achieved
+- interview time limited so solving those issues not possible. but give a hint
+- e.g a client and a single load balancer.
+What might be a flaw?
+--what if load balancer fails? can we have multiple load balancers?
+- how are we measuring our performance? how do we know if system fails? are there any dashboards? are their any alerts?
+Let's say out of eight servers, two failed.
+Load balancer will keep on sending data to those but they won't respond.
+In these cases, message should be sent to the appropriate authorities.

+In a life cycle of product, it follows a binomial curve.
+Reliability is to be maintainted.

+*Google File System*
+Google File System -